Convert InputStream to BufferedReader

 - Use

-as the bridge between the two. - Specify
+InputStreamReaderas the bridge between the two. - Specify

-as the charset for universal compatibility. - The
+UTF_8as the charset for universal compatibility. - The

-will enable efficient processing of text.
+BufferedReaderwill enable efficient processing of text.

 Selecting the right character encoding

 The code above prescribes UTF-8 by default, which should suffice for the majority of the cases.
-However, if you are dealing with different encodings, it's essential to specify the right Charset
+However, if you are dealing with different encodings, it's essential to specify the right Charset:

 Choosing the appropriate charset prevents messed up text:

-: Only if your text is pure English.
+UTF-8: For most languages and a safe default.ISO_8859_1: Good for Western European texts.US-ASCII: Only if your text is pure English.

 Handling exceptions like a pro

-InputStreams and BufferedReaders are notorious for throwing exceptions, so always enclose your code within try-catch
+InputStreams and BufferedReaders are notorious for throwing exceptions, so always enclose your code within try-catch blocks to handle IOExceptions:

 Take a proactive approach to handling exceptions, and your code will thank you for it.